-- 1.11 Mayfair's green spaces are essential lungs in which the West End is able to breathe and be at peace.
-143 Surprisingly, given their importance, the traffic and pedestrian environment around all but Mount Street Gardens is confusing, badly provided, and a deterrent: - (a) Grosvenor Square has a confusing set of pedestrian crossings particularly poor in the two eastern corners.
+1.11 Mayfair's green spaces are essential lungs in which the West End is able to breathe and be at peace.
+132 Surprisingly, given their importance, the traffic and pedestrian environment around all but Mount Street Gardens is confusing, badly provided, and a deterrent:

+- (a) Grosvenor Square has a confusing set of pedestrian crossings particularly poor in the two eastern corners.
 The pavement quality and size around the square is deficient.
-He square was closed to traffic in the aftermath of the terrorist attacks of

-- 11 September 2001. - (b) Berkeley Square is perhaps the worst public realm environment around the squares of Mayfair in terms of its provision for pedestrians and cyclists.
+The west side of the square was closed to traffic in the aftermath of the terrorist attacks of 11 September 2001. - (b) Berkeley Square is perhaps the worst public realm environment around the squares of Mayfair in terms of its provision for pedestrians and cyclists.
 It is hard to find the best way to enter the square.
-Traffic comes too fast and too heavily around the square, and is often congested.
+Traffic comes too fast and too heavily around the square and is often congested.
 It is difficult to find a way across the square when visiting streets in the vicinity from one location to another.
-The pavement quality is poor. - e) Hanover Square has been disabled by the Crossrail Bond Street Station East entrance works.
+The pavement quality is poor. - (c) Hanover Square has been disabled by the Crossrail Bond Street Station East entrance works.
 This is a temporary problem.

 However, on the opening of Crossrail, it will be affected by an outpouring of new pedestrians seeking to move through Mayfair both for the offerings in Mayfair itself, and to get to other destinations beyond.
-145 - 1.12 The interiors of Mayfair's squares are addressed in more detail in chapter 2.2.
+134